Guest Judge(s) for 2025: CHRIS PETIT and IAIN SINCLAIR

 The SFF supports all genres and encourages submissions that draw upon the diverse and radical traditions influenced by Emanuel Swedenborg (1688–1772).
 Artists, writers and filmmakers influenced by Swedenborg include William Blake, Charles Baudelaire, Hilma af Klint, Jorge Luis Borges, Ingmar Bergman and many others.
 Films featured previously in the SFF have explored ideas of transcendence and symbolism, and themes have ranged from social reform to psychogeography.

-Former judges include:
+Former judges of SFF include:

 2022: Keith Sargent and Lindsay Seers